-Month Phase Description Deliverable Cost Invoicing May 8 th - May 31 st Phase I Mobilization & School Needs Assessment Conduct a comprehensive review of Academic performance data, curriculum and instruction and other data necessary to identify current systems and resources in place Needs assessment and On-Site Analysis of operational support systems such as budgets, facilities, supplies, IT infrastructure and other current school Detailed listing of all requested data, curriculum and other operational information to conduct research and review; and a list of all staff hired to support Phase I requiring approved vendor access.
-Year 1: 2019-2020 Comprehensive Action Plan for School Improvement Report (supporting both state and district areas of \$10,000 \$10,000 invoiced no earlier than May 15, 2019 for purposes of Contractor's mobilization for Phase I, and \$10,000 invoiced no earlier than May 31) June 1st - July 31st Phase II Operational Readiness specific instructional procedures/practices.
-Assist District Staffing in Leadership and faculty retention and recruitment efforts; Develop communication plan for the community and school; prepare the School's Academic Leadership Team to execute the 2019-20 Comprehensive School Improvement Plan. consideration); shared with the Turnaround Region Leadership during May bimonthly meeting.
-School/Community Advertisements and or announcement flyers, Calendar of Recruitment Events, meeting agendas with school's Academic Leadership Team (ALT); 2019-20 proposed Professional Development Plan for school leadership, teachers, and other staff; to be shared with the Turnaround Region Leadership during July's bimonthly meeting. \$50,000 Operational Readiness task in Phase II invoiced in 2 installments as follows: \$25,000.00 invoiced no earlier than June 30, 2019 for and \$25,000 invoiced no earlier than July 31st.
+Month Phase Description Deliverable Cost Invoicing July 1 - 15, 2020 Phase I Mobilization & School Needs Assessment Conduct a comprehensive review of Academic performance data, curriculum and instruction and other data necessary to identify current systems and resources in place Detailed listing of all requested data, curriculum and other operational information to conduct research and review; and a list of all staff hired to support Phase I requiring approved vendor access. \$23,247.00 \$23,247.00 invoiced no earlier than July 15, 2020 for purposes of Contractor's mobilization for Phase I, and School Needs Assessment Needs assessment and On-Site Analysis of operational support systems such as budgets, facilities, supplies, IT infrastructure and other current School specific instructional procedures/practices.
+Comprehensive Action Plan for School Improvement Report (supporting both state and district areas of consideration); shared with the Division of Schools leadership during July bi-monthly meeting.
+Assessment July 15 - July 31, 2020 Phase II Operational Readiness & School Improvement Plan Assist District Staffing in Leadership and faculty retention and recruitment efforts; Develop communication plan for the community and School; prepare the School's Academic Leadership Team to execute the 2020 - 21 Comprehensive School Improvement Plan.
+School/Community Advertisements and or announcement flyers, Calendar of Recruitment Events, meeting agendas with School's Academic Leadership Team (ALT); 2020 - 2021 proposed Professional Development Plan for School leadership, teachers, and other staff; to be shared with the Division of Schools leadership during July's bi-monthly meeting. \$14,000.00 \$14,000.00 invoiced no earlier than July 15, 2020 for purposes of Phase II Operational Readiness and School Improvement Plan